1964 Idaho Vandals football team

-The 1964 Idaho Vandals football team represented the University of Idaho in the 1964 NCAA University Division football season.
-The Vandals were led by third-year head coach Dee Andros and were an independent in the NCAA's University Division.
+The 1964 Idaho Vandals football team represented the University of Idaho as a member of the Big Sky Conference during the 1964 NCAA University Division football season.
+Led Dee Andros in his third and final season as head coach, the Vandals compiled an overall record of 4–6 and did not play any games against conference opponents.
 Home games were played on campus at Neale Stadium in Moscow, with one home game in Boise at old Bronco Stadium at Boise Junior College.

-Season

 Led on the field by quarterback Mike Monahan and sophomore fullback Ray McDonald, the Vandals won 28–13 in the Battle of the Palouse with neighbor Washington State, the first win in a decade, and the last in Idaho.
 The Cougars were led by first-year head coach Bert Clark, a former teammate of Andros at Oklahoma.
 The Vandals split the final four games to finish at 4–6.

-Although Idaho was a charter member of the new Big Sky Conference, it did not participate in football until 1965, and was an independent from 1959 through 1964.
+Although Idaho was a charter member of the new Big Sky Conference, the Vandals did not participate fully in football until 1965.
 They did not play any Big Sky teams in 1964 and all ten opponents were in the University Division; only two games were played on campus in Moscow, the latter was the win over neighboring WSU on October 24.

-Although the Vandals finished with a losing record, they played the four Arizona and Oregon schools close, allowing less than fifteen points to each.
+Although the Vandals finished with a losing record, they played the four Arizona and Oregon schools close, allowing less than 15 points to each.
 After the season in early February, Andros left for Oregon State, where he coached for eleven seasons and then became athletic director.
 Defensive coach Steve Musseau succeeded him as head coach at Idaho.